imatge-upc/vqa-2016-cvprw/README.md

 The question branch takes the question as tokens and obtains the word embedding of each token.
 Then, we feed these word embeddings into a LSTM and we take its last state (once it has seen all the question) as our question representation, which is a sentence embedding.
 For the image branch, we have first precomputed the visual features of the images with a Kernalized CNNs (KCNNs) [Liu 2015].
-We project these features into the same space as the question embedding using a fully-connected layer.
+We project these features into the same space as the question embedding using a fully-connected layer with ReLU activation function.

 Once we have both the visual and text features, we merge them suming both vectors as they belong to the same space.
 This final representation is given to another fully-connected layer softmax to predict the answer, which will be a one-hot representation of the word (we are predicting a single word as our answer).

+![Model architecture][image-model]

 ## Related work